 "So many organizations and companies are looking for ways to increase their support and inclusion of diverse groups and to educate their people on the critical issues of racism and LGBTQ+ discrimination," said Angela Vigil, Partner and Executive Director of Baker McKenzie's Pro Bono Practice.
 "These events are excellent opportunities to confront these issues and hear from our young people who experience discrimination and racism in profound and significant ways every day."

 These events are not only part of the Firm's Pro Bono Practice, but also aligned with the mission of Baker McKenzie's North America Antiracism Task Force, which aims to invigorate and renew the Firm's acute focus on finding solutions to eradicate racial and social inequities endured across North America.
 Baker McKenzie was one of the first law firms to make unequivocal statements about the impact of the brutal murder of George Floyd and the devaluation of the Black community and the lives of Black people lost to police brutality.
-The Firm's statements can be found here and here.
+Read the Firm's statements: